bloobirds-it/action-youtrack-move/README.md

 # action-youtrack-move

-Action for moving cards between YouTrack boards.
+> Action for moving cards between YouTrack boards.

+Works by doing the following:

+1. Find all the tickets on the pull request description.
+2. Move those tickets to the desired column.
+3. Comment the tickets on YouTrack with the related PR.

+Goes well in combination with [action-youtrack-sync](https://github.com/bloobirds-it/action-youtrack-sync).

 ## Usage